indianajson/simple-drops/README.md

 > 3. Insert a Point (you can press `I` on your keyboard then click to place it).
 > 4. Position the Point near the middle of the tile you want to become a drop zone.
 > 5. Set the Class to `Ice Drop`
-> 6. Add two string based Custom Properties
+> 6. Add two string based Custom Properties<br>
-> &nbsp; &nbsp; `Drop Edge` determines which side is a drop off ("Down Left", "Down Right", "Up Left", "Up Right")
+> &nbsp; &nbsp; `Drop Edge` determines which side is a drop off ("Down Left", "Down Right", "Up Left", "Up Right")<br>
-> &nbsp; &nbsp; `Landing` should be a whole number representing the Z or layer where the player is supposed to land.
+> &nbsp; &nbsp; `Landing` should be a whole number representing the Z or layer where the player is supposed to land.<br>
-> &nbsp; &nbsp; If you want two edges to be drop zones simply set a second Point with the `Drop Edge` as the other edge.
+> If you want two edges to be drop zones simply set a second Point with the `Drop Edge` as the other edge.

 On boot your server log should show the ice drop was added at that location, or an error if it was improperly configured.

 I highly recommend my [Fix Layers](https://github.com/indianajson/fix-layers) Tiled extension as it makes adding new layers a breeze.

+### Doesn't ezwarps from ezlibs do this already?

+> The `fall_off_2` animation provided with ezwarps does provide a similar function, however, it is limited to two layer drops only and may not work properly for "Up Left" and "Up Right" drops.